 - You decide how to allocate the investment of your contributions.
 Any changes to your investment strategies can be addressed directly with your investment carrier(s).

-As required by the Department of Labor, please see the 2013 Summary Annual Reports (SAR) for the Pace University Defined Contribution Retirement Plan.
+As required by the Department of Labor, please see the 2013 Summary Annual Reports (SAR) (PDF) for the Pace University Defined Contribution Retirement Plan.